-Experimental drug beneficial in NIH trial to treat a rare sarcomaMay 7th, 2013 in Cancer /
+Experimental drug beneficial in NIH trial to treat a rare sarcomaMay 7, 2013 in Medicine & Health / Cancer

 (Medical Xpress)—Patients with advanced alveolar soft part sarcoma (ASPS), a rare cancer, achieved some control of their disease using an experimental anti-cancer drug called cediranib.
 The results from this largest clinical trial on ASPS to date were published online ahead of print on April 29, 2013, in the Journal of Clinical Oncology.
 The phase II trial was funded by the National Cancer Institute (NCI), part of the National Institutes of Health.